dacharyc/prfocus-website/content/en/docs/pull-requests/view-pr-details.md

 - Buttons to Watch or Ignore the PR.
 Optionally, if the PR is closed, a button to Archive the PR.
 If you clicked into the PR detail view from a list of PRs that contain PRs before or after the one you're viewing, you'll see previous and next buttons to page through all the PRs in the list.
 - The PR title, number, description, and date last updated
 - A link to view the PR on the GitHub website
+- If you have applied tags to the PR, you can see the tags you have applied.
+You can also apply and remove tags from this view.
+For more details, refer to [Tagged PRs]({{< ref "docs/pull-requests/dashboards/tagged-prs.md" >}})
 - A label telling you which repository a PR belongs to, which provides helpful context if you've clicked into it from the **All Pull Requests** view
 - A list of commits in the PR, with links to view each commit on GitHub
 - A list of status checks for the PR, with links to view each status check on GitHub